-- Exams.
-Final exams will be held on Monday, Dec 13th, 5:30pm to 7:30pm.
-Midterm will be held on October 13th in class.
+Exams.
+Final exams will be held on May 3, 2018, 12:30pm to 2:30pm.
+Midterm will be held on February 21, 2018 in class.
 Both exams will be closed book.
 You will be tested on knowledge, understanding, and application of material discussed in class.
 You will also have some questions testing your ability to creatively solve new problems, using techniques discussed in class.
-The final exam will be comprehensive. - Course Description.
+The final exam will be comprehensive.

+Course Description.
 This is an intermediate level course in Python.
 You will be expected to know the material taught in Data Structures.
 Students are expected to be comfortable with the programming material that is taught in COP3330.
 Topics covered will include lectures on the Python language and development environment as well as coverage of some select Python modules that demonstrate the versatility of the Python language.
+In particular, the following topics will be covered: Types and Operations, Functions, Modules and Libraries, text processing, functional programming, object oriented programming, testing, debugging, performance tuning, and algorithm implementations in Python.

 Learning Objectives.
-The objective of this course is to encourage you to learn :
+The objective of this course is to encourage you to learn: